phfr/vscode-venv-ipynb-starter/README.md

 6. **Enable pre-commit hooks**

-   This is optional but forces some best practises.
+   This is optional but suggested due to this enforcing some best practises.

    This makes sure the code is properly formatted (linting) before you commit.

    ```bash
    pre-commit install
    ````

+   If your code gets formatted and this results in changes, the commit gets cancelled for you to review to changes.

+   This is expected behaviour, and you need to stage the changed files again and commit.

+   Alternatively there is a task defined to run the formatting manually: In VSCode  Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the Command Palette and enter `run task`, then choose it and press enter.

 7. Open the project in VS Code:
    ```bash